 Yes, patients are admitted only by appointment.
 Please call 919-772-0211 to schedule your pet’s surgery appointment.

 3.If I am late, do you charge additional fees?
 Yes.
-If you are late for intake at 7:15 am, you *may* be allowed to pay a $20 late-arrival fee OR your pet’s surgery may have to be rescheduled, depending on the surgery schedule for the day and your arrival time.
-If you are late for discharge at 3:00 pm, you will be charged a $20 late-discharge fee.
-If you miss discharge and do not arrive before we close, you will be charged the $20 late fee as well as a $20 overnight boarding fee.
+If you are late for intake at 7:15 am, you may be allowed to pay a late-arrival fee OR your pet’s surgery may have to be rescheduled, depending on the surgery schedule for the day and your arrival time.
+If you are late for discharge at 3:00 pm, you will be charged a late-discharge fee.
+If you miss discharge and do not arrive before we close, you will be charged the late fee as well as an overnight boarding fee.

 4.What forms of payment do you accept?